 We’d feel more like prisoners if we weren’t allowed to fly on an airplane, attend a concert, or, in our case, keep traveling the world.
 Life is short.
 We are old.
 We don’t want to spend the “golden years” locked down, in quarantine, and unable to participate in the activities we’ve chosen in the past.

 Are there risks in getting vaccinated?
 Yes, most certainly.
-But the risks for us are no greater than the risks we’ve taken over our almost nine years of world travel, being vaccinated (along with boosters) for dozens of potentially lethal illnesses that could befall us while traveling from country to country.
-Yes, although minor, we had a few reactions to some of them that never required medical care.
+But the risks for us are no more significant than the risks we’ve taken over our almost nine years of world travel, being vaccinated (along with boosters) for dozens of potentially lethal illnesses that could occur to us while traveling from country to country.
+Although minor, we had a few reactions to some of them that never required medical care.
 We never felt the government of anyone else was trying to “control us.”

 As my favorite motivational speaker, Anthony Robbins, always stated in his seminars and books: